Portrait of the Four Tetrarchs: History

-The Roman Empire was ruled by a tetrarchy consisting of two augusti (senior emperors) and two Caesars (junior emperors).
+For a time in the late third and early fourth centuries, the Roman Empire was ruled by a tetrarchy consisting of two augusti (senior emperors) and two Caesars (junior emperors).
 The empire was divided into western and eastern territories, with one Augustus and Caesar ruling over each.
 After Diocletian and his colleague, Maximian, retired in 305, internal strife erupted among the tetrarchs.
-The system finally ceased to exist around 313, and though this form of government was short-lived, it served to separate military and civic leadership roles and was one of the first examples of balanced power.
+The system finally ceased to exist around 313, and though this form of government was short-lived, it served to separate military and civic leadership roles and was one of the first examples of balanced power in Rome since the collapse of the Roman Republic in the first century BCE.

 The Portrait of the Four Tetrarchs symbolizes the concept of the tetrarchy, rather than providing four personal portraits.
 Each tetrarch looks the same, without any individualized characteristics, except that two, probably representing the older augusti, have beards, and two do not who might have symbolized the Caesars.
 The group is divided into pairs, each embracing, which unites Augusti and Caesars together.
 The overall effect suggests unity and stability.
 The very choice of material, the durable porphyry (which came from Egypt), symbolizes a permanence and rigidity reminiscent of Egyptian statuary.
 Porphyry was rare and expensive, hard to obtain in sculptural quantities, and therefore limited to imperial honorands in statuary.

 Their function would have been similar to many other representations of rulers in other cities.
 Chiefly, this purpose was to reinforce the strength and power the Tetrarchs held over the Empire, power that could reward the faithful and quash the rebellious.
 This latter theme seems to be reflected by the fact that all four tetrarchs are armed, wearing military garb, an unmistakable representation of collective power.
 Having such an image in a prominent public place would have caused these themes to be on the minds of the public as they went about their daily business.